 Good to know

 Nike has long been engaged in finding ways to trim down the weight of shoes that will give users a barefoot yet comfortable feel.
 In 1986, Nike’s design maverick Bruce Kilgore conceptualized a breakthrough running shoe that is super light and almost resembles a pair of aqua shoes.
-Fittingly named as the Sock Racer, this shoe had a mesh upper that hugs the foot like a sock, which is attached to a polyurethane outsole.
+Fittingly named the Sock Racer, this shoe had a mesh upper that hugs the foot like a sock, which is attached to a polyurethane outsole.

 Not too long later, in 2000, Nike came up with another lightweight running shoe, called the Nike Air Presto.
 Just like the Sock Racer, the Air Presto is constructed with a flimsy one-piece upper that holds up well through the support of a minimalist lace-up closure and heel counter.
 These combined features offer a secure, lockdown feel and provide the foot its needed stability minus the weighty overlays.